-The Placental Disorders Program provides care and support for pregnant women whose placentas have grown across the cervix or attached too deeply to the uterus (placenta previa, accreta, increta and percreta).
+The Placental Disorders team provides care and support for pregnant women whose placentas have grown across the cervix or attached too deeply to the uterus (placenta previa, accreta, increta and percreta).

 Our mission is to make sure you and your baby have the best care possible by providing: